ttiny/prototype-js/README.md

 ### .unique()
-Returns a new array containing a uniqie set of the elements of the array.
+Returns a new array containing a unique set of the elements of the array.
 Meaning if some element appears twice it will be present only once in the resulting array.
 Items are compared with `===`.